Spectral Condition for $\mu$P under Width-Depth Scaling: Preliminaries

 \end{principle} Under the width-scaling regime,~\citet{mup-spectral} showed that Principle~\ref{principle: mup} is ensured by the following simple spectral scaling condition on the weights and their per-step updates:

-This spectral condition provides a concise and unified characterization of $\mu$P under width scaling, from which the HP parameterization of a broad class of optimization algorithms can be derived in a unified and transparent manner~\citep{mup-spectral,DBLP:conf/nips/SAM-mup,extending-mup}.
+This spectral condition provides a concise and unified perspective on $\mu$P under width scaling, from which the HP parameterization of a broad class of optimization algorithms can be derived in a unified and transparent manner~\citep{mup-spectral,DBLP:conf/nips/SAM-mup,extending-mup}.

-\paragraph{Current Limitation.} The spectral condition~(\ref{eqn:spec-width}), however, applies only when depth is fixed.
+\paragraph{Limitation of the width-scaling condition.} The spectral condition~(\ref{eqn:spec-width}), however, applies only when depth is fixed.
 In contrast, modern foundation models scale both width and depth, and existing $\mu$P results in this regime rely on complex analyses, with conclusions that depend on specific architectures and optimizers~\citep{TP-6,DBLP:conf/nips/BordelonCP24-transformer,DBLP:conf/iclr/BordelonNLHP24-dmft-depth,completep,muon-cp}.
 This motivates our central question: \emph{Can we establish a simple and unified spectral perspective in the joint width–depth scaling regime?}